Scan EC2 Instances Using AWS Systems Manager

 - Select Launch Instance.

-- Under Instance type select t2.micro.
+- Under Instance type, select

-- Review the details then select Launch.
+- Review the configuration, then select Launch.

 - Log in to the AWS console.